chrissunny94/chrissunny94.github.io/CV/index.md

 #### About

+I am someone with about 1.5 years of experience in the Automotive industry dealing with problems such as SLAM and Drive Assist technologies .
+Prior to this i was working in robotics  for about 1.5 years , primarily dealing with  autonomous UGV development .
+*(I find UGV's to be the most practical and sinsible addition to the work force ! )*

-Energetic , enthusiastic individual with a flair for technology and engineering .
-I am interested and involved in technologies such as
+ I am interested and involved in the folliwng technologies

 - deep learning
 - computer vision
 - SLAM

-I also have experience with *ROS* .
+I also have experience with *ROS* as a build enviormnet , middleware , ecosystem .
+ROS is one platform that has absolutely revolutionized the way i think about programming and software development .

 C++ and Python are my favorite languages , in which i have 1.5+ years of experinece in both .

 *(More for python as i used it throuhg out my UG years )*

 I am facinated with SLAM as a technology and the challenges we face to deploy a SLAM enabled robot .

-Visual slam is my favorite domain within the world of classical computing .
+**Visual slam** is my favorite domain within the world of classical computing ,

+my inpiration come from the fact that all autonomous animals (*like us humans , cats , dogs...*)

+they all navigate just using a pair of eyes (**stereo cameras**) , despite not having a spining lidar or Radar or Ultrasonic senosrs or GPS or any other fansy tech.

+Thus i belive that the humble camera is a supirior sensor .

 ##### EXPERIENCE